python/typeshed/README.md

 ## Running the tests

 The tests are automatically run by Travis CI on every PR and push to the repo.
-There are two separate sets of tests: `tests/mypy_test.py` runs tests against [mypy](https://github.com/python/mypy/), while `tests/pytype_tests.py` runs tests against [pytype](https://github.com/google/pytype/).
+There are several sets of tests: `tests/mypy_test.py` runs tests against [mypy](https://github.com/python/mypy/), while `tests/pytype_tests.py` runs tests against [pytype](https://github.com/google/pytype/).